OlgaCarvalho/beautiful-jekyll/_posts/2022-03-18-keyboard-shortcut-to-paste-text.md

 ---
 layout: post
-title: Setup a keyboard shorcut to paste text
+title: Setup a keyboard shortcut to paste text
 subtitle: How to use a key combination to paste any text you want
 tags: [organization, howto, linux]
 ---